BudddyDudeGuy/Night-City-Refined/README.md

 #### Installing Wabbajack

-	Once you have completed the pre-installation section, follow these steps to install Wabbajack:
+	Once you have completed the pre-installation section, follow these steps to install Wabbajack

 1. Create an empty folder named Wabbajack on the root of your drive, such as C:\Wabbajack for example.
   > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), in your Syberpunk 2077's steam, gog, epic or in any folders related to the modlist itself (the downloads or install folder)